-In 2014 Cecilie Dyngeland became one of the first Grantham Scholars with her project ‘Delivering food security through small-scale farmers – lessons from Brazil‘.
-And though this project ended in 2018, when Cecilie needed funding for a paper we were delighted to be able to help.
-This resulted in one of the largest studies on the sustainability implications of social protection.
+In 2014 Cecilie Dyngeland became one of the first Grantham Scholars.
+After her project ended we funded Cecilie to produce one of the largest studies on the sustainability implications of social protection.

 To find out more about Cecile’s study, we spoke to her at her home in Norway, during lockdown.
 Our chat also provided a chance to catch up with one of our alumni and see what the impact is of all the extras we provide.
 Perhaps unsurprisingly, Cecilie has done plenty!